womenandcolor/women-and-color-backend/README.md

 - Seed the database: `python manage.py init_project`
 - The server should now be running on `localhost:8000`

+### Start the frontend
+- You won't see anything on `localhost:8000` until you start the frontend server
+- Go to the [frontend repo][code-frontend] to clone the repo.
+Follow the setup instructions there, then refresh the browser.

 ## API Documentation

 The base url for the API is `/api/v1`.